 The Isabella Plantation was established in the early 19th century when Lord Sidmouth fenced it off as an area of woodland to keep the park’s deer out.
 After The Second World War it was transformed into a woodland garden, best known for its evergreen azaleas, which line the ponds and streams and are at their peak flowering in late April and early May.
 There are also large collections of Rhododendrons and Camellias, plus many other rare and unusual trees and shrubs which provide interest all year round.

-Walking north from here you come to Pembroke Lodge, which today has a rather busy feel about it, being a restaurant.
-In the mid-nineteenth century it became the home of the then Prime Minister, Lord John Russell and was later the childhood home of his grandson, Bertrand Russell.
+Walking north from here we came to Pembroke Lodge, which today has a rather busy feel about it, being a restaurant.
+In the mid-nineteenth century, it became the home of the then Prime Minister, Lord John Russell and was later the childhood home of his grandson, Bertrand Russell.
 Just to the north of the Lodge is King Henry’s Mound, a Neolithic burial barrow and the highest point within the park.